 Equipment / Tools

-- Wrench set
+- Hex wrench set

-- Blunt knife
+- Utility knife

 - White vinegar

-If the inside of the showerhead is dirty, clean your showerhead by submerging it in a bowl of white vinegar for an hour or two.
-Rinse off with cold water after removal.
+Inside the showerhead will be rubber O-rings and a screen, and perhaps other parts.
+Make sure that they are intact and not damaged or blocked with sediment.
+If the inside of the shower head is dirty, clean your showerhead by submerging it in a bowl of white vinegar for an hour or two.
+Rinse the parts off with cold water before reassembling them.

 How to Replace the Faucet Cartridge

 Shut Off Water

-Remove Retaining Clip
+Remove the Retaining Clip

-Slide Out Existing Cartridge
+Slide Out the Cartridge

-Install New Cartridge
+Install a New Cartridge

 The new shower cartridge will slide straight into the faucet body if you align the tab on the cartridge with the groove on the faucet body.
 After inserting the cartridge, replace the retaining clip and hex screw, if present.
 Replace any washers you removed.